ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 echo "bsdtar - OK" > results.txt
 ```

 The code behaves the same as with the `if-else` statement.
 The logical negation inverts the `bsdtar` utility result.
-Now, if it fails, the condition of the `if` statement becomes true.
+Now, if it fails, the condition of the `if` statement becomes "true".
 Then the script prints the "bsdtar - FAILS" message to the log file and terminates.
 Otherwise, the script skips the command block of the `if` statement.
 The further `echo` call prints the "bsdtar - OK" message to the log file.

 The early return pattern is a useful technique that makes your code cleaner and easier to read.
 The idea behind it is to terminate the program as early as possible when an error appears.
 This solution allows you to avoid the nested `if` statements.